sandialabs/helpr/CONTRIBUTING.md

 #### Step 0.
 Update Version and Configuration
 Update the HELPR version fields in the *.spec, distribution.xml, and *.sh files, and within the GUI.
-Also check that the build configuration is set to `DEBUG=False` in the `gui_settings.py` file.
+Also check that the build configuration is set to `DEBUG=False` in the `app_settings.py` file.

 #### Step 1.
 Create the HELPR app bundle
-Create the bundle via the .spec script in the `installers/dist` directory.
+Create the bundle via the .spec script in the `build/mac/dist` directory.

-    cd installers/
+    cd build/mac/
-    pyinstaller helpr_mac.spec --noconfirm
+    pyinstaller build_mac.spec --noconfirm

 To verify the code-signed .app: